-4051-6 Directed Readings (fall, spring) 1-6
+4051-6 Directed Readings (fall, spring)

-4061-6 Seminar (fall, spring) 1-6

 4091-6 Independent Study (fall, spring) 1-6

-4110 Concern Motor Learning 2

 4113 Sensory Motor Learning

 This course examines the relationships among motor development, intellectual development, and ego development.
 Activities designed for independence and responsibility are presented with opportunities for teachers to structure these activities for their classrooms.
 An introduction to movement exploration for young children is part of the course.
 (Summer)